-For dry weather flows from outfalls that are suspected of being from an allowable non-stormwater discharge, groundwater, or a natural resource, the cause of the flow should be evaluated based on considerations, such as: the time of year (i.e. is it related to high groundwater flows), absence or presence of other indicators (i.e. odor, color, stains, sewage/toilet paper, oil sheen, suds), activities in the surrounding areas that could be contributing the flow (i.e. outdoor car wash, someone draining their pool, hydrant flushing), and presence of contributing flow from a natural resource.
+Additionally, for dry weather flows from outfalls that do not exhibit evidence of an illicit discharge and are suspected of being from an allowable non-stormwater discharge, groundwater, or a natural resource, the cause of the flow should be evaluated based on considerations, such as: the time of year (i.e., is it related to high groundwater flows), absence or presence of other indicators (i.e., odor, color, stains, sewage/toilet paper, oil sheen, suds), activities in the surrounding areas that could be contributing the flow (i.e., outdoor car wash, someone draining their pool, hydrant flushing), and presence of contributing flow from a natural resource.
 The potential cause for the flow should be noted during the inspection.
-If as-built drawings are available, they should be reviewed to see if they provide information on the potential cause of the flow (i.e. underdrain or foundation drain connections, etc.).
+If as-built drawings are available, they should be reviewed to see if they provide information on the potential cause of the flow (i.e., underdrain or foundation drain connections, etc.).

-5.3 CATCH BASIN INSPECTIONS
+5.3 Catch Basin Inspections